MislavJaksic/Kafka-In-Theory-And-Practice/Strimzi/Docs/3DeploymentConfig/31KafkaClusterConfig/README.md

 ...
 ```

-Super users

 `superUsers` can access all resources, regardless of ACLs.

-If TLS Client Authentication is used, the username will be: `CN=Certificate-Subject-Common-Name`.
+If `TLS` Client Authentication is used, the username will be: `CN=Certificate-Subject-Common-Name`.
 ```
 ...
 authorization: